Why you should be using the WBLT with your patients and clients!Feb 14, 2018

-The WBLT has been used to help potentially identify risk lower extremity injuries, which may include the risk of; ACL rupture, Ankle instability (chronic and acute) as well injuries associated with poor landing mechanics (Hall et al 2017).
+- The WBLT has been used to help identify risk of lower extremity injuries, which may include; ACL rupture, Ankle sprain (chronic and acute), Tendinopathy as well injuries associated with poor landing mechanics (Hall et al 2017).

 - Persons with chronic ankle instability CIA) have demonstrated less dorsiflexion ROM during gait and less knee flexion during landing than persons without CIA.
 (Hall et al 2017).